OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 As mentioned in the "Reverse Engineering and Tampering" chapter, we have to deal with two different debugging protocols on Android: One could debug on the Java level using JDWP, or on the native layer using a ptrace-based debugger.
 Consequently, a good anti-debugging scheme needs to implement defenses against both debugger types.

 Anti-debugging features can be preventive or reactive.
 As the name implies, preventive anti-debugging tricks prevent the debugger from attaching in the first place, while reactive tricks attempt to detect whether a debugger is present and react to it in some way (e.g. terminating the app, or triggering some kind of hidden behaviour).
-The "more-is-better" rule applies: To maximize effectiveness, one should combine multiple defenses that rely on different methods of prevention and detection, operate on multiple different API layers, and are distributed throughout the app.
+The "more-is-better" rule applies: To maximize effectiveness, defenders combine multiple methods of prevention and detection that operate on different API layers and are distributed throughout the app.

 ##### Sample Anti-JDWP-Debugging Methods

-In the chapter "Reverse Engineering and Tampering", we introduced JDWP, the protocol used for communication between the debugger and the Java virtual machine.
+In the chapter "Reverse Engineering and Tampering", we talked about JDWP, the protocol used for communication between the debugger and the Java virtual machine.
 We also showed that it easily possible to enable debugging for any app by either patching its Manifest file, or enabling debugging for all apps by changing the ro.debuggable system property.
 Let's look at a few things developers do to detect and/or disable JDWP debuggers.

-###### Checking For Debuggable Flag
+###### Checking Debuggable Flag in ApplicationInfo

 We have encountered the <code>android:debuggable</code> attribute a few times already.
 This flag in the app Manifest determines whether the JDWP thread is started for the app.
 Its value can be determined programmatically using the app's ApplicationInfo object.
 If the flag is set, this is an indication that the Manifest has been tampered with to enable debugging.